kenken64/NUSISS-DevOpsEng/workshop/workshop5.md

       command: ["npm", "run", "test"]
 ```

-8. Start the docker container using docker-compose
+8. Start the docker container using docker-compose, once the process is running with warning messages press Ctrl + C to terminate the prompt.

 ```
 sudo docker-compose up --build